fontobene/fontobene/SPECIFICATION.md

 Inherited space definitions can be discarded by overriding them with `~0`.

-## Letter Spacing
+## Font Layouting

-Generally the space between letters depends on the specific use-case and thus it's up to the application's font layout engine to determine the exact space.
+Generally, letter spacing (horizontal) and line spacing (vertical) depends on the specific use-case and thus it's up to the application's font layout engine to determine the exact spacing values.

-But to support layout engines in determining suitable letter spacing values, FontoBene allows to specify some spacing information directly in font files.
+But to support layout engines in determining suitable letter spacing and line spacing values, FontoBene allows to specify some spacing information directly in font files.
 This information helps to get nice looking texts with very low effort.

+Both letter spacing and line spacing values are given in the same unit as polylines (9 = 100% of cap height).

+### Letter Spacing

+Letter spacing is the horizontal space between two consecutive glyphs.
 There are three different options which allow to control letter spacing:

 1. **Global Letter Spacing:**